 SLIP & FALL PROBLEMS AREAS ON STAIRS

-Four percent of all emergency room visits and 15% of fall-related injuries occur on stairs or in conjunction with handrails or banisters.
+4% of all emergency room visits and 15% of fall-related injuries occur on stairs or in conjunction with handrails or banisters.
 That’s a fairly staggering number considering many able-bodied people use stairs daily.
 It can also be a frightening number to homeowners with multiple-story homes when their family’s safety is their #1 priority.

-While most injuries happen when going down the stairs, a surprising number happen when people miss their footing while going up the stairs!
-The issue is further complicated by the fact that the length, construction, and placement of stairways can vary greatly.
-While building codes often dictate the rise and run of stairs, older stair cases and those not built to code create unique problems.
+While most injuries happen when going down the stairs, many people become injured after missing their footing while going up the stairs.
+The issue is further complicated as the length, construction, and placement of stairways can vary greatly.
+While building codes often dictate the rise and run of stairs, older staircases and those not built to code create unique problems.

-- Use Handrails When Available: When using stairs without a handrail, we’ll often have only a single foot, a single point of contact, on the stairs.
+- Use Handrails When Available: When using stairs without a handrail, we’ll often have only a single foot, which is only a single point of contact, on the stairs.
 A hand on the rail provides another point of contact, increasing stability and providing a way to recover should we start to fall.
-Handrails are so effective in reducing injury that many businesses mandate the use of handrails in their safety manuals.
-Always use a handrail when using the stairs.
+This also makes it evident that no one should be running up and down the stairway, as the movement of the arms interferes with the use of the handrail.

-- Make Smart Footwear Choices Worn-out shoes, slippery soles, high heels, clothing that falls below foot level, untied shoelaces, and stocking feet all contribute to unsafe situations.
-While we’ve all experienced how slippery stocking feet can be on hardwood floors and stairs, we continue this unsafe behavior because wearing socks is a simple solution to cold feet.
-A small change, such as a warm pair of slippers with nonslip soles, can make you safer.
-The same can be said for covering the stairs with a carpet runner or applying a nonslip tread to the stair (visit PeopleTreads.com for one option).
+- Make Smart Footwear Choices: Worn-out shoes, slippery soles, high heels, clothing that falls below foot level, untied shoelaces, and wearing only socks all contribute to unsafe situations.
+While we’ve all experienced how slippery socks can be on hardwood floors and stairs, we continue this unsafe behavior because wearing socks is a simple solution to cold feet.
+A small change, such as a warm pair of slippers with nonslip soles, can make all the difference.

-- Be Careful When Carrying Items Carrying anything on the stairs increases your risk of an accident.
+- Be Careful When Carrying Items: Carrying anything on the stairs increases your risk of an accident.
 Your attention is split between what you’re holding and where you are walking.
-Your weight distribution and balance are affected, and the greater physical effort can result in muscle failure.
-And finally, your hands aren’t available to hold onto the handrails and your view of the stairs may be blocked by the object you’re carrying.
+Your weight distribution and balance are affected, and the greater physical effort can result in missteps.
+Because your hands aren’t available to hold onto the handrails, your view of the stairs may be blocked by the object you’re carrying.
 Carrying children down stairs results in about five thousand child injuries a year.
 In fact, children who are injured when being carried are more severely injured than those who fall on their own.
 If you have to carry something on the stairs, focus on carrying things safely.
 Making multiple trips with smaller and lighter loads will make you safer.

-You can mitigate the slip, trip and fall risk on stairs by mitigating design, construction and material flaws that often leads to slips and falls, including the installation of Handi-Treads.
+MITIGATIONYou can mitigate the slip, trip, and fall risks on stairs by mitigating design, construction, and material flaws that often lead to slips and falls.
 You can also reduce risk by mitigating the environmental conditions that encourage falls.
 Here are ways to mitigate the inherent risk from stairs.

 - Install Handrails: Stairs should have a well-secured handrail, if at all possible.
 Using a handrail while ascending or descending stairs adds a second point of stability that will often allow you to “catch” a slip before it becomes a fall.
-Don’t overlook locations with just one or two steps, like a transition between your home and garage.
-In commercial environments, handrails are a must on any steps or ramps.
-You can find commercial handrails at Handiramp.com
+Don’t overlook locations with just one or two steps, like a transition between your home and garage or the steps leading up to your porch.

 - Repair or Replace Worn or Cracked Steps: Take care of problems right away.
-If you notice loose, uneven, cracked, or broken steps; broken or chipped stair edges; and nosings (front-edge guards) which are bent and do not lie flat, address these issues as quickly as possible.
-By maintaining stairs properly, or retrofitting them with tread caps like our Handi-Treads nosings, you can minimize the risk posed by the physical deterioration of stair treads.
+If you notice loose, uneven, cracked, or broken steps; broken or chipped stair edges; and nosings (front-edge guards) that are bent and do not lie flat, address these issues as quickly as possible.
+By maintaining stairs properly, or retrofitting them with tread caps like our HandiTreads nosings, you can minimize the risk posed by the physical deterioration of stair treads.
 HandiTreads aluminum stair treads and nosings prevent slips, trips, and falls by increasing the traction on the step while also increasing the structural integrity of the steps.
 The treads are also offered in four refined earth-toned shades that either blend in or create an elegant contrast with any surface to which they are applied, making them the ideal anti-slip solution for homeowners who value both form and function.